Questions & Answers

 All High Pressure Decorative Laminate (HPDL) is available in three basic types or grades:

 - General Purpose Type 107 (HGS) is produced for both horizontal and vertical interior applications where the surface must be functional, decorative, and durable.

 - Vertical Surface Type 335 (VGP) is intended for vertical interior applications where the surface will absorb somewhat less impact than a comparable horizontal surface.
 This type may be postformed to achieve radiused edges.

 - Postforming Type 350 (HGP) is intended for use on vertical or horizontal interior surfaces where it is necessary or desirable to roll the laminate on a simple radius over the edge of the substrate.
 This eliminates seams and creates an attractive surface.

-The performance standards are established by American National Standards Institute/National Electrical Manufacturers Association (ANSI/NEMA) LD3-2000 for high-pressure laminate.
-Wilsonart Laminates meet or exceed the performance standards set by ANSI/NEMA LD3-2000 for high-pressure laminate.
+The performance standards are established by the International Organization for Standardization (ISO) for High Pressure Laminate (HPL).
+Wilsonart® Laminates meet or exceed the performance standards set by ISO4586 for HPL.

 Widths: 30" (762mm), 36" (914mm), 48" (1219mm) and 60" (1524mm)

 Lengths: 96" (2438mm), 120" (3048mm) and 144" (3658mm)

 The Standards are an enriching palette of solid colors and designs geared to be the most up-to-date color and design offering in the decorative surfacing industry today.
 The Standards are updated regularly to reflect and anticipate changing design trends.